zingolabs/zingolabs-zewif/docs/bestpractices.md

 * _Example:_ Zecwallet private keys are encrypted with the secretbox Rust crate, using a doublesha256 of the user's password and a random nonce and a combination of Salsa20 and Poly1305.
 Even if the password and nonce were known, an importing wallet may not know the procedure to use them to decrypt, which is why decryption must occur prior to the migration of the data file.

-***[All:] Securely Transmit Data.*** Because ZeWIF contains sensitive, decrypted data, it should be encrypted both at rest and on the wire.
+***[All:] Securely Transmit Data.*** Because ZeWIF contains sensitive, decrypted data, it should be protected both at rest and on the wire.
 On the wire secure protocols such as SSH, Tor, and HTTPS are the best choices, but an [Animated QR](https://developer.blockchaincommons.com/animated-qrs/) is also fairly secure.
 If the transmission protocol is not secure (such as Bluetooth or NFC transmission), ensure that the data is encrypted before transmission, as discussed below.

 * _Example:_ ZSampleWallet offers an Animated QR of an `ur:envelope` as a ZeWIF export function.
 If another wallet has been programmed to read in that data, the transmission should be fairly secure (absent unlikely in-person surveillance).